Risk Management

 1 Strategic Risks

-(1) Climate change adaptation and mitigation
+(3) Climate change adaptation and mitigation

 In recent years, serious wind and flood damage as well as forest fires have been occurring frequently throughout Japan due to the effects of climate change, etc, creating a situation in which disaster countermeasures need to be strengthened.

+Global warming is progressing rapidly, and according to the World Meteorological Organization, the global average temperature is expected to rise further over the five-year period from 2024 to 2028, making it critical to consider and implement climate change adaption and mitigation measures.
 Furthermore, the Japanese government has declared its goal of achieving a carbon neutral, decarbonized society by 2050, and as the transition to a decarbonized society progresses rapidly, efforts to reduce emissions of greenhouse gases in companies are becoming increasingly important.
 In particular, the transportation sector accounts for approximately 20% of Japan's CO2 emissions, and as a corporate group handling social infrastructure in the form of logistics, it is our responsibility to work toward a decarbonized society, and we need to strengthen our measures even further than before.

 For climate change adaptation measures and mitigation measures, please refer to "2.
-Approach and Initiatives Concerning Sustainability (3) Response to Climate Change ②Strategy" in our securities report for FY 2025/3 (Only in Japanese).
+Approach and Initiatives Concerning Sustainability (3) Response to Climate Change ②Strategy" in our securities report for FY 2026/3 (Only in Japanese).

 2 Risks Related to Other Businesses